Embeddings

 True

-Now we are going to download the punkt of nltk, which is a tokenizer that will allow us to separate the texts into sentences
+Now we are going to download the punkt from nltk, which is a tokenizer that will allow us to split the texts into sentences.

 nltk.download('punkt')